Save the Date!

 Topics:

-• Balanced Hoof Trimming
+• A Properly-Balanced Equine Hoof Trimming Practicum

 Donald Howard